 Until late last year, part of the allure of the account was that nobody actually knew who Diet Prada was.
 But nearly four years after they started holding the entire fashion industry to creative account, the names of co-founders Tony Liu and Lindsey Schuyler, were revealed by Fashion Law.
 Since being exposed, Tony and Lindsey have remained quiet (off of Instagram at least), but now they’ve finally decided to speak publicly.

-In an exclusive interview with Business of Fashion the pair revealed that their account started “as a joke” while they were working together as researchers for Eugenia Kim — an employer they refuse to comment on.
-They soon realized how many runway collections they were analyzing borrowed, alluded to or straight up stole from other work.
+In an exclusive interview with Business of Fashion the pair revealed that their account started “as a joke” while they were working together as researchers for Eugenia Kim -- an employer they refuse to comment on.
+They soon realised how many runway collections they were analysing borrowed, alluded to or straight up stole from other work.
 “It definitely was just for the lolz,” Lindsey told BoF.